Chart Color Schemes

 North Sydney demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-North Sydney has a notably high level of educational attainment among its residents aged 15 and above, with 66.5% holding university qualifications.
-This figure exceeds the national average of 30.4% and the NSW average of 32.2%, indicating a significant educational advantage for the area.
-Bachelor degrees are the most common at 40.3%, followed by postgraduate qualifications at 22.5% and graduate diplomas at 3.7%.
-Vocational pathways make up 17.3% of qualifications, with advanced diplomas accounting for 9.8% and certificates for 7.5%.
+North Sydney has a notably high level of educational attainment among its residents aged 15 and above.
+Specifically, 66.5% of these residents possess university qualifications, which is significantly higher than the national average of 30.4% and the state average of 32.2%.
+This indicates a strong focus on higher education in the area.
+Bachelor degrees are the most common type of qualification held by North Sydney residents, with 40.3%, followed by postgraduate qualifications at 22.5% and graduate diplomas at 3.7%.

+Vocational pathways also play a role, with advanced diplomas accounting for 9.8% and certificates for 7.5% of qualifications among those aged 15 and above.
 Educational participation is particularly high in North Sydney, with 26.2% of residents currently enrolled in formal education.
-This includes 8.9% in tertiary education, 5.4% in primary education, and 4.7% pursuing secondary education.
+This includes 8.9% pursuing tertiary education, 5.4% in primary education, and 4.7% engaged in secondary education.

 Frequently Asked Questions - Education